circonus-labs/libcircmetrics/README.md

 stats_add64(api_req_counter, 1);
 ```

-This will expose a `api_req_counter` handle to the application on which is can
+This will expose an `api_req_counter` handle to the application on which it can
 "count" things using the `stats_add32` or `stats_add64` functions.
 These
-functions are design to reduce multi-threaded contention and are lock-free.
+functions are designed to reduce multi-threaded contention and are lock-free.
 This metric is called `mycoolapp.api.calls` or in tagged form
 `calls|ST[app:mycoolapp,subsystem:api,units:requests]`.